denivip/jquery-openxtag/README.md

    originate from.
  * Add Access-Control-Allow-Origin response header in your OpenX web server configuration (not all browsers support this header).

+The plugin may not display custom HTML ads properly if their code contains complex JavaScript which depends on asynchronous calls to document.write or asynchronous script tag insertions.

 When you work with OpenX, don't forget to disable AdBlock.